-While searching the web I have learned that there are over forty different soups that are eaten in Nigeria and there are probably about a hundreds of other foods, the list would likely run into thousands if both fruits were counted.
+While searching the web I have learned that there are over forty different soups that are eaten in Nigeria and there are probably about a hundred of other foods, the list would likely run into thousands if I counted both fruits.

 What you find above is a delicious plate of ogbono soup, I used just a handful of uziza leaves

-Although, most people prefer this soup without leaves, the video below was made with bitter leaves.
-You can substitute different leaves for most Nigerian soups, this soup can also be made with fluted pumpkin leaves.
+I can also make this soup with fluted pumpkin leaves.
 I have even eaten ogbolo soup that was made with uha leaves by my grandmother several years ago.
-So you can go ahead and experiment wildly!
+So you can experiment wildly!

-Here are all the ingredients for making Nigerian Ogbono Soup, it would serve about 6×2 persons ( the remainder could be refrigerated for up to two weeks)
+Here are all the ingredients for making Nigerian Ogbono soup, it would serve about 6×2 persons ( I could refrigerate the remainder for up to two weeks)

 1 cup of crayfish (ground)